 - If there is any inconsistency between conditions in the Licence Schedule and conditions in the NEPT Regulations, the NEPT Regulations will prevail to the extent of the inconsistency.

 Current licensed NEPT providers in Tasmania

-There are currently five licensed providers of NEPT services in Tasmania.
+There are currently seven licensed providers of NEPT services in Tasmania.
 These providers are:

 - Ambulance Private Pty Ltd

 - CareFlight Ltd

 - Morton Group Medical Services